Motsai/latero/README.md

 **Note**: The software has not been tested to work with Windows.
 It might be possible to hack it together using cygwin.

+##Starting up the Latero Controller box
+1. Plug the box into a 12V DC 1.5 Amp Power supply.
+2. Press the power button to the 'ON' position.
+3. At the time of startup, the STAT LED should turn orange.
+This means that the system is booting up.
+4. Once it is done booting up, the LED should turn either red if the head is disconnected from the box, or green if the head was connected.
+5. If the tactile head was not connected, now is the time to connect it.
+6. When the tactile head is connected, you can start the latero program on the PC.

 ##Communicating with the Latero
 ###Communication through Ethernet